Mapping Palaeolithic Potential

 A consortium led by the British Museum is using coring, geophysical survey and diving to map and model deposits across the present intertidal zone, as well developing a finds reporting network to ensure that discoveries made on beaches are recorded appropriately.

 Find out more about the work at Happisburgh from the Cromer Forest-Bed Fossil Project website.

 Deposits associated with the lost river Bytham were encountered during quarrying at Brooksby, Leicestershire.
 Archaeologists recognised they might contain remains associated with the earliest humans in Britain.

 A team led by University of Leicester Archaeological Services (ULAS) investigated the channel using the geophysical survey technique of Electrical Resistivity Tomography (ERT), followed up by borehole sampling.
 The work aims to provide information on the character of the channel and the nature of any associated human occupation.

 The Stour Basin in north-east Kent is an area under high development pressure.
 It contains a rich Palaeolithic resource which has not been investigated in detail but may include exceptionally early evidence as well as nationally rare remains associated with Neanderthal occupation during the last Ice Age.

-The project, which has been carried out by Kent County Council and will be completed in 2015, aims to help local curators respond to development proposals by:
+The project, which has been carried out by Kent County Council, aims to help local curators respond to development proposals by:

 - Enhancing the Historic Environment Record with a GIS layer which identifies areas of different character